Athletic Parent-Athlete Agreement

 Academic Standards

-It is the athlete’s responsibility to manage his/her time effectively.
-Athletic practices/games should not be an excuse for failing to perform in his/her academic classes.
+Athletics, generally speaking, have a positive effect on the athlete’s performance in the classroom.
+It is the athlete’s responsibility to manage time effectively.
+Athletic practices/games should not be an excuse for failing to perform in academic classes.

-Athletes/parents should stay in close contact with the coaching during the season in regard to academic progress.
+Athletes/parents should stay in close contact with the coaching staff during the season in regard to academic progress.
 Student-athletes needing extra help are encouraged to obtain it from their teachers.
 An athlete receiving help after school is excused from practice during the extra help period but not from an entire practice.

 Attendance Policy

-• Students who are participating in athletics must be in school on the day of the activity in order to participate or spectate.
+Students who are participating in athletics must be in school on the day of the activity in order to participate or spectate.
 When the activity falls on a Saturday, attendance is required in school on Friday.
 Special circumstances should be discussed with Administration prior to the event.

 Academic Policy